dgaff/tacoma-antenna/README.md

 ## Step 6 - Ground strap.

 The mounts I purchased are powder coated and thus have no exposed metal to provide a good frame ground.
 To fix this, I made a ground strap wire that screws in the base of the NMO mount and then attaches to one of the bolts on the antenna mount bracket.
-I also replaced the factory bolt with an uncoated 6mm x 1.00 x 20mm bolt.
+I also replaced the factory bolt with an uncoated 6mm bolt.
 This ensured conductivity with the ground strap and the bolt.

 TODO PIC of ground strap